 Why third-party cookies are disappearing?

-Cookieless marketing has come into prominence after the surge in demand for preventing sharing of individually-identifiable data by marketers.
+Cookieless marketing has come into prominence after the surge in demand for preventing the sharing of individually identifiable data by marketers.
 Legislations like GDPR became the key reasons why search engines decided to disable cookies.
 Apple and Mozilla have already done that, and Google is set to do it in 2023.

 Impact of Cookieless Advertising on Digital Marketing